eridem/vscode-postman/README.md

 ## Release Notes

+### 0.0.5

+- Feature: show results on the output

+### 0.0.4

+- Fix bug: now it is compatible with collections v1 and v2.
+- It will not ask for folder if not folders are in the collection.

-### 1.0.0
+### 0.0.2

-Initial release, few features but happy with the idea.
+- Initial release, few features but happy with the idea.

 # Copyright